-Cortijo el Mirador is located above Lake Vinuela, close to the white village of Canillas de Aceituno in one of Andalucia’s most unexplored yet accessible areas.
-An easy drive from the renowned beaches and coastal resorts of the eastern Costa del Sol, this area known as the Axarquia offers some breathtakingly spectacular landscapes, reached by stunning, snaking mountain roads.
+The Mirador Estate is located inland above Lake Vinuela, close to the charming white villages of Canillas de Aceituno and Alcaucin in one of Andalucia’s most unexplored yet accessible areas.
+This eastern part of Malaga province is known as the Axarquia and offers some breathtakingly spectacular landscapes whether it be turquoise sea and coastal coves or mountains reached by stunning, snaking mountain roads.
+This is real Spain.

-Fans of outdoor pursuits will be spoilt for choice during their stay at Cortijo el Mirador.
-The property is located on the doorstep of some of the best hiking trails in Malaga.
-These include a seven-hour hike which will take you to the summit of the province’s highest mountain range – La Maroma – which can be seen from the house.
+Fans of outdoor pursuits will be spoilt for choice during their stay at El Mirador Lodge.
+The property is located on the doorstep of some of the best hiking trails in Malaga such as El Saltillo joining the villages of Canillas de Aceituno and Sedella.
+And for the more adventurous a 7-hour hike which will take you to the summit of the province’s highest mountain range – La Maroma at 2069m – which can be seen from the property.

-If you’d prefer to get your blood pumping on a bike ride, there are also some fabulous mountain biking tracks in the countryside surrounding the Cortijo – and the property’s dedicated concierge team would be more than happy to arrange you a guided tour of the best with a local expert.
+If you’d prefer to get your blood pumping on a bike ride, there are also some fabulous mountain biking tracks in the countryside surrounding El Mirador Lodge – and the property’s’ dedicated concierge team would be more than happy to arrange a guided tour of the best with a local expert.

-With a climate perfect for producing Moscatel wines and tropical fruits this region of Malaga province is bordered by the sea to the south, and two mountain ranges – the Sierra de Aljama to the north and east, and the Montes de Malaga to the west.
-The entry points from the coast are at newly updated beach resort of Torre del Mar, from here you can easily explore neighbouring towns of Velez-Malaga, known as the capital of this region, with its restored castle, then on to Colmenar and Comares; Torrox, to reach Competa; and Nerja, for Frigiliana, one of the prettiest of the Spanish ‘Pueblos Blancos.’
+With a tropical climate perfect for producing Moscatel wines, this region of Malaga province is bordered by the sea to the south, and two mountain ranges – the Sierra de Aljama to the north and east, and the Montes de Malaga to the west.
+You can easily explore neighbouring towns of Velez-Malaga, known as the capital of this region, with its restored castle, then on to Colmenar and Comares; Torrox, to reach Competa; and Nerja, for Frigiliana, one of the prettiest of the Spanish ‘Pueblos Blancos.’

-For more of a city vibe, head west to Malaga and explore the stylish old town with its vibrant art scene, bustling tapas bars and waterfront promenade, before dancing the night away in one of the cities new roof-top hangouts overlooking the magnificent ancient Alcazaba.
+For more of a city vibe, head west to Malaga and explore the stylish old town, bustling tapas bars and many museums and galleries, before sipping cocktails in one of the cities roof-top hangouts overlooking the magnificent ancient Alcazaba Palace.